 With content that reaches millions each month, Ryan breaks down cultural barriers that have kept people suffering in silence and is inspiring a new generation of people recovering out loud through his Voices Project.

-He was part of the core team that released the first-ever U.S. Surgeon General’s report on addiction and was singled out by Forbes as a top social media entrepreneur in the recovery movement.
-Ryan connects a vast network of people who are passionate about ending the drug epidemic in America.
-His writing on recovery and addiction related issues regularly go viral in online journals such as HuffPost and The Hill and his interviews have appeared on NPR and HLN, and in Forbes, Slate, the Wall Street Journal, and others.
+He was part of the core team that released the first-ever U.S. Surgeon General’s report on addiction in 2016 and was singled out by Forbes as a top social entrepreneur in the recovery movement.
+Ryan connects a vast network of people who are passionate about ending the overdose crisis in America.
+He has been featured by—and is a contributor to—media outlets such as USA Today, MSNBC, Fox and Friends, the New York Times, NPR, HLN, Vice, Forbes, Slate, HuffPost, The Hill, the Wall Street Journal, and others.

 American FixInside the Opioid Addiction Crisis - and How to End It

 Hampton describes his personal struggle with addiction, outlines the challenges that the recovery movement currently faces, and offers a concrete, comprehensive plan of action towards making America’s addiction crisis a thing of the past.